Updated 7/7/17 to improve readability and add information.

 Anyone involved in the study or practice of naval warfare can attest to the prowess of submarines.
 While neither the flashiest nor most “visible” components of a navy, submarines are unique in their ability to provide access to contested regions.
 While surface ships are easy to detect and deter, modern submarines are extremely quiet, both sonically and in terms of electromagnetic emissions.
 This means they can infiltrate areas that are heavily defended by anti-access/area denial (A2/AD) defenses and sensors.
 This article will focus on the American Virginia-class nuclear attack submarine specifically.

 Surface combatants often have a hard time balancing defense and offense.
 If a surface vessel devotes too many launch tubes to defense, it will find itself unable to strike effectively.
 Conversely, if too many tubes are used for offensive missiles, the vessel may find its defenses overcome in a large scale attack.
-The more sophisticated and proliferate anti-ship missiles become, the more space must be devoted to defensive armaments, leading to a shortcoming in offensive firepower.
+The more sophisticated and common anti-ship missiles become, the more space must be devoted to defensive armaments, leading to a reduction in offensive firepower.